 Anita joined SFHC in 2001 as a participating farmer and FRT member.
 She became a promoter in 2009, and is a very involved community leader and highly skilled farmer.
 She practices all what that she sees and learns in her own fields, apart from training her fellow farmers in agroecology.
 During her free time she likes singing and chatting with her family.

 Mwapi joined SFHC in 2001 as a youth participating farmer and FRT member.
 She became a promoter in 2012 because she was eager to train her fellow youth in Agroecology in order to improve food security, soil fertility and good nutrition.
-She is now one of the promoters doing the research for FARMS4Biodiversity.
+She was involved in several projects, notably taking on research responsibilities for FARMS4Biodiversity.
 During her free time she enjoys chatting with her friends and family.

 Pressings joined SFHC in 2009 as a participating farmer and FRT member.
 He became a community promoter in 2014 because of his eagerness to train fellow farmers in agroecology.
 He has very good leadership skills, and is one of the promoters in the FARM4 Biodiversity project.
 During his free time he enjoys chatting with friends.